Skip to main content

 • a lock of hair

-• the baby’s hospital ID band
+• their baby’s hospital ID band

 • photographs

-Not all parents feel the same.
-Don’t feel pressured if you feel this is not right for you.
+Do not feel pressured if you feel this is not right for you.

 If you are unsure or think there is a chance that you might want momentos in the future, it is best to collect them now.
 You can then put them away safely until you are ready to look at them.

-You will need to register your baby's birth if they were born after 24 weeks.
 You will usually be entitled to full maternity leave.

 • has an unknown cause

-• was caused by an accident, or was very sudden or violent
+• was caused by an accident or was very sudden or violent

 • happened within 24 hours of being admitted to hospital